PolinaSavelyeva/ImageProcessing/README.md

 # ImageProcessing

-ImageProcessing is an easy-to-use image editing F# package that utilizes [Brahma.FSharp](https://github.com/YaccConstructor/Brahma.FSharp) and [SixLabors.ImageSharph](https://github.com/SixLabors/ImageSharp).
+ImageProcessing is an easy-to-use F# package that utilizes [Brahma.FSharp](https://github.com/YaccConstructor/Brahma.FSharp) and [SixLabors.ImageSharph](https://github.com/SixLabors/ImageSharp).
 It offers two primary image processing options: CPU and GPU or agent-supported processing, all accessible within the included console application.
 ### Supported Features
 - Loading images from a local source and saving them.
-- Ability to process all images within a specified directory.
+- Processing all images within a specified directory.
 - Filtering using one of five kernels, including "Gaussian blur" and "edges".
-- Transformations such as 90-degree rotation and flipping.
+- Other edits such as 90-degree rotation and flipping.
 - Combinations of existing transformations in four different scenarios.
 - Ability to utilize all of the features solely through the command line.